andornaut/filter-bubble/README.md

 # Filter Bubble

-A browser add-on/extension for [Chrome](https://chrome.google.com/webstore/detail/cdfnpgngpkmlogkkeaafpdahppapgnoo/) and
-[Firefox](https://addons.mozilla.org/en-CA/firefox/addon/filter-bubble/)
-that helps you to hide content that you don't want to see from websites that you visit.
+Filter Bubble is a browser add-on/extension for [Chrome](https://chrome.google.com/webstore/detail/cdfnpgngpkmlogkkeaafpdahppapgnoo/) and [Firefox](https://addons.mozilla.org/en-CA/firefox/addon/filter-bubble/) that enables you to hide content that you don't want to see on the web.

 - [Install Filter Bubble for Chrome](https://chrome.google.com/webstore/detail/cdfnpgngpkmlogkkeaafpdahppapgnoo/)
 - [Install Filter Bubble for Firefox](https://addons.mozilla.org/en-CA/firefox/addon/filter-bubble/)